 If your request is not approved, don’t panic!
 Universities in the UK offer comprehensive help services to students that have not been granted an extension.
 By making some changes to your academic plans, you might be able to submit another application.
 Just remember that you should always inform your university of the results of your application.

 At first, getting a visa extension seems like a difficult process.
 Nonetheless, the procedure is actually quite simple and requires very few supporting documents.
 If your university offers application checking services, you should definitely use them!
 The fact that the application process is online also reduces the need to keep any hard copies of your records.
 The main thing, though, is to not panic.
 By keeping to a specific schedule, making sure you’re meeting the eligibility criteria and following a check-list of supporting documents, you’re greatly increasing your chances of getting your visa extended.
 We hope that our guide has managed to clarify how the extension process goes and what steps you’d need to take to continue studying at the university you want.
-If you are considering to continue your education and take a Master’s or PhD programme in the UK, contact our team and we will guide you throughout the entire academic process by providing excellent essay, assignments and dissertations.
+If you are considering to continue your education and take a Master’s or PhD programme in the UK, contact our team and we will guide you throughout the entire academic process by providing excellent essay writing services.